Where will the Queen be buried?

 State funeral will take place in Westminster Abbey but Elizabeth II will be laid to rest in her beloved Windsor

-The Queen‘s state funeral is expected take place at Westminster Abbey around 10 days after her death.
+The Queen‘s state funeral will take place at Westminster Abbey on Monday 19 September, Buckingham Palace has announced.

 However, Her Majesty will be buried in her beloved Windsor, in the King George VI memorial chapel.